Leopard seal: Relationships with humans

 Leopard seals are large predators presenting a potential risk to humans.
 However, attacks on humans are rare.
 Most human perceptions of leopard seals are shaped by historic encounters between humans and leopard seals that occurred during the early days of Antarctic exploration.
 Examples of aggressive behavior, stalking, and attacks are rare, but have been documented.
-A large leopard seal attacked Thomas Orde-Lees (1877-1958), a member of Sir Ernest Shackleton's Imperial Trans-Antarctic Expedition of 1914-1917, when the expedition was camping on the sea-ice.
+A large leopard seal attacked Thomas Orde-Lees (1877–1958), a member of Sir Ernest Shackleton's Imperial Trans-Antarctic Expedition of 1914–1917, when the expedition was camping on the sea-ice.
 The "sea-leopard", about 12 ft long and 1100 lb, chased Orde-Lees on the ice.
-He was saved only when another member of the expedition, Frank Wild, shot the animal.
+He was saved only when another member of the expedition, Frank Wild, shot it.

 In 1985, Canadian-British explorer Gareth Wood was bitten twice on the leg when a leopard seal tried to drag him off the ice and into the sea.
 His companions managed to save him by repeatedly kicking the animal in the head with the spiked crampons on their boots.
-On 26 September 2021, near the dive-site Spaniard Rock at Simon's Town, South Africa, three spear-fishermen encountered a leopard seal while spearing approximately 400m offshore.
+On 26 September 2021, near the dive-site Spaniard Rock at Simon's Town, South Africa, three spear-fishermen encountered a leopard seal while spearing approximately 400 m offshore.
 The seal attacked them and, while they were swimming back to shore, disarmed them of their flippers and spearguns and kept harassing the men over the course of half an hour, inflicting multiple bite- and puncture-wounds.
 Leopard seals have shown a predilection for attacking the black, torpedo-shaped pontoons of rigid inflatable boats, leading researchers to equip their craft with special protective guards to prevent them from being punctured.

 On the other hand, National Geographic magazine photographer Paul Nicklen captured pictures of a female leopard seal bringing live, injured, and then dead penguins to him, possibly in an attempt to "nurture" the photographer; the seal apparently continued to provide penguins for Nicklen for four days.